 - Your client feeling like you aren’t taking their culture, values, desires, or limitations into account

 - Your client wanting to go somewhere else

-Instead, spend time getting to know your client and use the tips we recommend below.
+Instead, spend time getting to know your client and use the health-promoting diet

 Adopt a Whole Diet Approach

-A common mistake health and wellness professionals make is singling out specific foods and either blaming them for all of the world’s health problems or believing they can save us from all of our health woes.
+A common mistake health and wellness professionals make when talking about a health-promoting diet is singling out specific foods and either blaming them for all of the world’s health problems or believing they can save us from all of our health woes.

 Foods and nutrients are not inherently “good” or “bad.”
 Foods are just foods.
 No one food can make or break your health.
 We do know, however, that the frequency and quantity with which we eat or don’t eat certain foods on a regular basis can influence our health.